 Licensed under Creative Commons Attribution 4.0 license.

 GoInvo is a healthcare design company that crafts innovative digital and physical solutions.
-Our deep expertise in Health IT, Genomics, and Open Source health has delivered results for the National Institute of Health, Walgreens, Mount Sinai and Partners Healthcare.
+Our deep expertise in Health IT, Genomics, and Open Source health has delivered results for the National Institutes of Health, Walgreens, Mount Sinai, and Partners Healthcare.

 The list has been expanded to include the top 40 US healthcare problems.
 We have updated the ranking algorithm to consider a weighted average of each of the quantitative metrics.